alemol/covidminer/README.md

 INFO:  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

-Then, with the server running you can now make POST requests sending PDF files.
+Once the server is running you can make HTTP POST requests sending .txt or .pdf  files.

 ![HTTP POST request example](docs/imgs/post.png)